Stochastically-induced bistability in chemical reaction systems: Discussion

-One can rely on the qualitative signatures of bistability in order to assess which of the two types of bistability we discussed is relevant in a specific cellular biochemical systems.
-For example, when the switching times are orders of magnitude greater than the molecular count of the switching species, as in the lysogenic switch of {\it E. coli}, the ``slow'' splitting is a more likely mechanism.
-In an experimental analysis of this system, \cite{ZSSSG} observed that the switching times of the cell are exponential in the number of protein burst events, and correspond to a calculation of the rare event probability of the bursts, as can be interpreted by large deviations in our ``low'' auxiliary noise (``slow'' splitting) type of bistability.
-In contrast, when the switching times are relatively short, as in the gene expression switch in {\it S. cerevisiae}, the ``fast'' splitting is the probable mechanism.
-In the engineered chemical reaction network version of this system, \cite{KYMvO} show that increasing the protein burst size (increasing the auxiliary noise) leads to more highly correlated switching behaviour in different cell lineages, as could be inferred from properties of our ``high'' auxiliary noise (``fast'' splitting) bistability type.
+One can try to rely on the qualitative signatures of bistability in order to assess which of the two types of bistability we discussed is relevant in a specific cellular biochemical systems.
+When the switching times are orders of magnitude greater than the molecular count of the switching species, as in the lysogenic switch of \textit{E. coli}, the ``slow'' splitting may be the more likely mechanism.
+This evaluation is sensitive to the choice of time units, given which both the splitting and reaction rates should be of reasonable orders of magnitude in terms of the molecular count.
+It is natural to chose units of time\vadjust{\goodbreak} corresponding to cell-doubling or cell-division time (the splitting rate is then of order 1---and the range of splitting rates in our model, in any of the different cases, is at most linear).
+In an experimental analysis of this system, Zong et al. \cite{ZSSSG} observed that the switching times of the cell are exponential in the number of protein burst events, and correspond to a calculation of the rare event probability of the bursts, as can be interpreted by large deviations in our ``low'' auxiliary noise (``slow'' splitting) type of bistability.
+In contrast, when the switching times are relatively short, as in the gene expression switch in \textit{S. cerevisiae}, the ``fast'' splitting is the probable mechanism.
+In the engineered chemical reaction network version of this system, Kaufmann et al. \cite{KYMvO} show that increasing the protein burst size (increasing the auxiliary noise) leads to more highly correlated switching behavior in different cell lineages, as could be inferred from properties of our ``high'' auxiliary noise (``fast'' splitting) bistability type.